istio/istio.io/content/docs/setup/kubernetes/azure/index.md

 keywords: [azure]
 ---

-Follow these instructions to setup the Azure cluster for Istio.
+To setup the Azure cluster for Istio, follow these instructions:

 You can deploy a Kubernetes cluster to Azure via [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) or [ACS-Engine](https://github.com/azure/acs-engine) which fully supports Istio.